Programs, groups, campaigns

 Youth

-The program meets weekly during the school year, as the school's Social-Justice Club.
-And it meets for five weeks during the summer for training.
+The program meets weekly during the school year.
+And it meets for five weeks during the summer for more intensive training.

 Students have in recent years chosen to organize with the campaign for a Community Benefits Agreement around the Obama Center, which will be built across from Hyde Park Academy.
-And they have chosen to organize a campaign to replace school-based police with restorative justice.
+And they have chosen to organize a campaign that won removal of all Chicago Public Schools-based police in favor of community-based approaches like restorative justice.

-In addition to organizing, the program does restorative justice, for instance, circles.
+In addition to organizing, the program does restorative justice at Hyde Park Academy, for instance, establishing the school’s Peace Room.

 She’s been awarded by the Field and MacArthur foundations.
 Moreover, we’re sad but proud to share that she’s leaving STOP to become chief of staff to City Council’s education committee.